dsv-su/gdpr-portal/readme.md

 * Please make sure to switch to production branch if you are running on production server

 * In case of development instance, please make sure to build the static assets.
-Refer to working with compiled assets for more information
+Refer to compiled assets for more information

 * Move into the directory

 * Install the dependencies composer install

-* Make sure that .env file is present and configured as needed (copy .env.example to .env and fill in with data)
+* Make sure that .env file is present and configured as needed (copy .env.example to .env and fill in with your data)

 * Either create application key manually or do that with a command php artisan key:generate

 * Make sure that APP_ENV=production and APP_DEBUG=false for production environments (this should prevent unneeded error detailed data exposure)

-* The redirect URL addresses are in the form BASE-URL/auth/PROVIDER-name/callback
+* The redirect URL addresses are in the form BASE-URL/auth/PLUGIN-name/callback

 * Open the config/mail.php file and set the needed values within the from element

-* Create the database as needed (according to configuration provided)
+* Create the database

 * Run php artisan migrate from terminal (this should create database and more)

 * Running php artisan serve would serve the app in development (or configure the server of your choice)

+* Run php artisan queue:work to start the ques.

 ## 4. Database

+//TODO

 ### 4.1 Status flags